 My research group focuses on biodiversity conservation in a rapidly changing world, ecosystem-scale restoration, and sustainable natural resource management.
 We are based at the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology, where we combine bioacoustics and quantitative ecology.
 Our work on ecosystem-scale acoustic monitoring has three themes: endangered species conservation, community ecology, and the development of novel methodologies.
 Community-driven science is our second broad research area, a bottom-up approach to conservation that prioritizes the needs, interests, and values of people outside the traditional research apparatus.
-Various forms of the BirdNET algorithm – which can currently identify over 3,000 birds by sound – underpins much of our work.
+Various forms of the BirdNET algorithm – which can currently identify over 3,000 animals by sound – underpins much of our work.

 This group welcomes anyone with an interest in biodiversity conservation or bioacoustics, including people of every gender, ethnicity, race, skin color, religion, physical and mental ability, sexual orientation, nationality, age, and other identities.
 The principles of Justice, Equity, Diversity, and Inclusion are central to all that we do; read more about our ongoing commitment and actions at the KLY-CCB’s Values page and the Lab’s D.E.I.J. page.